Blog

 Notice of Annual General Meeting/Bring & Brag, January 20, 2026

-A reminder that our Annual General Meeting will be held on Tuesday, January 20, 2026 at 6:30 pm in Meeting Room B at Central Branch of the Richmond Hill Public Library.
+A reminder that our Annual General Meeting will be held on Tuesday, January 20, 2026 at 6:30 pm in the Boardroom on the 4th Floor of the Central Branch of the Richmond Hill Public Library.

 This is an important meeting when you will hear from your current Executive members about their various activities during 2025.
 Learn more about the valuable contributions the Society makes to the heritage in Richmond Hill and how your membership fees help us realize that goal.
 You also have an opportunity to elect the Executive for the 2026 year.